benmoussaab/yassir-hackathon-solution/README.md

-# 📊 Data Preprocessing Notebooks
+# 📊 YASSIR HACK, machine learning model that predicts the best driver for a specific rider.

-This repository contains Jupyter notebooks for data preprocessing.
+This repository contains Jupyter notebooks for data preprocessing, and my team solution.
 The notebooks include essential steps such as handling missing values, feature scaling, encoding categorical variables, and other preprocessing techniques.

 ## 📂 Files in this Repository:
 - **`data_preprocessing.ipynb`** – Main notebook for data preprocessing.
 - **`data_preprocessing_test.ipynb`** – Test version of the preprocessing notebook.

-## 🛠️ Features:
-✔️ Data Cleaning (handling missing values, duplicates)
-✔️ Feature Engineering
-✔️ Data Transformation (scaling, encoding)
-✔️ Exploratory Data Analysis (EDA)

 ## 🚀 Getting Started:
 1. Clone the repository: